HAMM3REXTREME/xfce-modern-rice/README.md

 Install the prerequisites (refer to the previous section) and clone this repo.
 Copy files inside `config` folder to `~/.config`.
 You can overwrite files of an older/default config.
-**Note:** It is highly recommended to move the files inside of a tty and not a DE.
+**Note:** It is highly recommended to move the files while logged in a tty and not a DE.